Thyringer/zuse/README.md

 Implementations of a concept can be globally unique and coherent, as in Haskell, which is called "pre-installing" in Kalkyl, enabling the compiler to automatically find the appropriate instance.

-As long as no concrete implementation is required, concepts appear as constraints that impose conditions on types to guarantee that a generic function works for their values:
+As long as no concrete implementation is required, concepts appear as constraints that impose conditions on type variables to guarantee that a generic function works for their values:

 ```nim
 display : a -> String where Displayable a